 The Pac-12 Network is owned solely by the Pac-12 Conference.
 The ownership of the network is relevant because it has caused some controversy among consumers and conference members alike.

-Because the Pac-12 maintains ownership of all its content, it can be more difficult for fans of teams in the Pac-12 to watch their favorite programs compete regularly compared to other conferences.
+Since the Pac-12 maintains ownership of all its content, it can be more difficult for fans of teams in the Pac-12 to watch their favorite programs compete regularly compared to other conferences.

 For example, the Big Ten Conference's deal with FOX allows nearly all of its football and basketball games to broadcast on every cable and satellite provider in the United States and Canada.
-The ACC, Big 12, and SEC have deals with ESPN that allows their "networks" and, therefore, nearly all their football and basketball games to be broadcast on ESPN.
+The ACC, Big 12, and SEC have deals with ESPN that allows their "networks" and, therefore, nearly all their football and basketball games, to be broadcast on ESPN.

 The Pac-12 Networks include a national channel (known as the "Pac-12 Network") and six regional channels that include two schools each.
 These local networks are as follows, along with the schools they cover:

 Each regional network is supposedly available to consumers that live in each region, although this is on a case-by-case basis with each network and provider.